Get the app in the App Store and on Google Play!

 Excerpt from ERG Guide 154 [Substances - Toxic and/or Corrosive (Non-Combustible)]:

-TOXIC; inhalation, ingestion or skin contact with material may cause severe injury or death.
+TOXIC and/or CORROSIVE; inhalation, ingestion or skin contact with material may cause severe injury or death.
 Contact with molten substance may cause severe burns to skin and eyes.
 Avoid any skin contact.
-Effects of contact or inhalation may be delayed.
 Fire may produce irritating, corrosive and/or toxic gases.
 Runoff from fire control or dilution water may be corrosive and/or toxic and cause environmental contamination.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile